 Example: My Ph.D. dissertation was on the modeling of visco-plastic flow of solid hydrogenic fuel within twin-screw extruders for the fueling of fusion energy tokomaks.
 Nobody had built a machine to solidify and extrude solid hydrogen before.
 Only the most very basic material properties of hydrogen were available!
 How do we most efficiently build an experiment that helps us develop theory to model how such a machine will operate?
 Here’s a visual of my first research poster on this subject:

-By building a simple numerical heat exchanger model of the vortex tube and varying the key input parameters/variables, we discovered that the two-phase heat transfer, latent heat, and viscous dissipation.
-The latent heat was known and the two-phase heat transfer coefficient was not necessarily controllable, so the most important parameter for us to know very well in the model was the viscous dissipation.
-So we built an experiment to measure that very well, and along the way measured the 2-Phase heat transfer coefficient among other things.
+By building a simple numerical heat exchanger model of the vortex tube and varying the key input parameters/variables, we discovered that the two-phase heat transfer, latent heat, and viscous dissipation were the most sensitive operating parameters.
+The latent heat was known and the two-phase heat transfer coefficient was not necessarily controllable, so the most important parameter for us to know very well in the model was the viscous dissipation, which we could control through heater input.
+So we built an experiment to measure viscous dissipation very well, and along the way measured the 2-Phase heat transfer coefficient, among other things.

-We had a motivated client with a need, searched the literature to know that it was a gap in knowledge, and completed a careful calculation to show that an experiment will help solve the need.
+We had a motivated client with a need, searched the literature to know that the need was a gap in the literature/knowledge, and completed a careful calculation to show that an experiment will help solve the need.
 Now, before we spent considerable funds on equipment and instruments, we had a very good reason to do the experiment and knew what we needed to measure.
 So, how do we go about actually doing our theory/analysis?

 Here’s a few modeling steps:

 If you are still using a calculator, stop.
 Calculators are typewriters.
-Download Engineering Equation Solver (EES) at mme.wsu.edu/ees It’s one of many equation processors (similar to a word processor).
+Use some form of engineering equation processor (EES, Matlab, Excel, StarSolve, etc).

 Take whatever units you have and immediately convert everything to base SI (m,s,kg,Pa,etc.).
 Base SI is the only self-consistent unit system.
 Read my post – End US Engineering Education of English units for more.
 It’s a huge loss to our national economy that gets worse every year.
 You will solve your problems faster, with fewer mistakes in base SI.
 EES will easily convert and check your units are consistent for you.
 Convert your final plots into whatever units your clients can best handle.